wrstlbrnft/jodconverter/README.md

 3 Beta... since I'm new to this particular project, I suspect it will remain in Beta for the forseeable future.

 ## Supported Conversions
-Here's a listing of the input to output conversions that we have tests automated for.
+Here's a listing of the input to output conversions that I have tests automated for.
 Each input format/extension is listed, followed by the formats/extensions that my tests have successfully converted the input format/extension to.

 _Notes:_
 * _I performed these tests with LibreOffice version 4.1.3.2 on (K)ubuntu 13.10._